 Step 2: Look for scholarships and grants.

 Scholarships and grants offer free money for school — so apply for these before you start searching for student loans.
 Many schools offer institutional scholarships and grants you’re automatically considered for when you apply.
-And many states offer scholarships to high-achieving students and grants to those able to demonstrate financial need.
+And many states offer scholarships to high-achieving students and grants to students demonstrating financial need.

-You can also apply for free aid from local and national organizations.
+Also apply for free aid from local and national organizations.
 If you’re still in high school, your guidance counselor might be a good resource to find scholarships you qualify for.
-You can also check out our A-to-Z guide to scholarships for even more opportunities.
+Also check out our A-to-Z guide to scholarships for even more opportunities.

 Step 3: Understand your school’s cost of attendance.

 How much you have to borrow will depend on your school’s cost of attendance (COA), which includes tuition, fees, room and board, books and other personal expenses.
-You can usually find this on the school’s financial aid website.
+You’ll usually find this on the school’s financial aid website.

 Step 4: Determine how much you might need to borrow.